Philippine passport: Machine-readable passports

 In 2006, the DFA and the Bangko Sentral ng Pilipinas started a five-year passport modernization project designed to issue new Philippine machine-readable passports (MRP).
 However, an injunction was issued against the project by a lower court, only to be overturned by the Supreme Court and ordering the DFA and the BSP to continue the project.

 The machine-readable passport is designed to prevent tampering through the use of a special features embedded in the passport cover, similar to other machine-readable passports.
 It also has more pages than the previous passport (44 pages instead of the previous 32) and processing times were expected to be accelerated.

-Officials from the DFA have clarified that the older, green, non-MRP passports will expire as scheduled on their original expiration dates.
-However, the International Civil Aviation Organisation (ICAO) requires all member states to issue machine-readable passports by April 2010, hence some countries may deny entry to Filipinos still in possession of the green, hand-written passports.
+Officials from the DFA had clarified that the older, green, non-MRP passports will expire as scheduled on their original expiration dates.
+However, the International Civil Aviation Organisation (ICAO) requires all member states to issue machine-readable passports by April 2010, hence some countries could have had then denied entry to Filipinos who still only had the green, hand-written passports.